Théo Berdayes

-Théo Berdayes Marques (born 23 May 2002) is a Swiss professional footballer who plays as a forward for Yverdon on loan from FC Sion.
+Théo Berdayes Marques (born 23 May 2002) is a Swiss professional footballer who plays as a forward for FC Sion.

 Career

 On 26 January 2021, Berdayes signed his first professionally contract with FC Sion until 2025.
 He made his professional debut with Sion in a 1–0 Swiss Super League win over BSC Young Boys on 7 August 2021.

 On 15 June 2022, Berdayes joined Yverdon on loan.

 Personal life

 Born in Switzerland, Berdayes is of Spanish descent.